engartst/engartst.github.io/recital/pres.md

 4. Instead of “more of the same” recommendations, desired features are surprise, opposition, individuality, and control over the recommendation process.

 ---
-## Searching a database from Blum, 1999.
+## Searching a database from Blum et al., 1999.

 1. Simile
 2. Acoustical/perceptual features